-An apprenticeship is working in a real job while gaining a nationally recognised qualification which allows you to earn while you learn.
+An apprenticeship is working in a real job while gaining a nationally recognised qualification which would allow your daughter or son to earn while they learn.

 Apprenticeships take between one and five years to complete and cover a wide range of industries and occupations, from engineering to accountancy, public services to health care and many others.